How to Choose the Right Business Structure

 - Partnership: the default business structure for anyone self-employed who has one or more business partners but no legal structure for their business.

-- Limited Liability Company: One of the most popular structure for small businesses.
+- Limited Liability Company (LLC): one of the most popular structures for small businesses.
 LLCs are easier to set up and maintain than a corporation, but still offer many of the same benefits.

 Now, using the above four factors, we will show you how to determine which of these options makes sense for your business.

 One of the main advantages of having a legal entity in place is that it can shield you and other business owners from business debts and lawsuits.
 This is known as personal asset protection.
 Without a legal structure, your personal assets are at risk if your business is ever subject to any legal claims.